arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 Open Arduino IDE and on the left side open the **Library Manager**.
 Search for **Arduino_NetworkConfigurator** and download it.
 Once it is downloaded go to **File > Examples > Arduino_NetworkConfigurator > Utility > DeleteConfiguration**, this will open a new example sketch.
 Select your board and port then upload this example sketch to your board.
 When the sketch has been uploaded you can look at the serial monitor to monitor the progress and troubleshoot if needed.

-The sketch can also be found [here.](https://github.com/arduino-libraries/Arduino_NetworkConfigurator/blob/main/examples/utility/DeleteConfiguration/DeleteConfiguration.ino)
+The sketch can also be found [here](https://github.com/arduino-libraries/Arduino_NetworkConfigurator/blob/main/examples/utility/DeleteConfiguration/DeleteConfiguration.ino).

 ### How to set up the Reconfiguration Procedure

-As the Provisioning 2.0 ends, the BLE interface is turned off.
+As the Provisioning 2.0 ends, the Bluetooth LE interface is turned off.

-To restart the BLE interface to update the network settings, the [**Arduino_NetworkConfigurator**](https://github.com/arduino-libraries/Arduino_NetworkConfigurator?tab=readme-ov-file) library provides a procedure called "Reconfiguration Procedure".
+To restart the Bluetooth LE interface to update the network settings, the [**Arduino_NetworkConfigurator**](https://github.com/arduino-libraries/Arduino_NetworkConfigurator?tab=readme-ov-file) library provides a procedure called "Reconfiguration Procedure".
 This procedure is based on the shorting of two pins of the board.

 The library provides a default implementation according to the board type.